Teddy guinea pigs are an adorable alternative to other guinea pig breeds.

-And in most cases, these bites are light and hardly leaves any marks.
+And in most cases, guinea pig bites are light and hardly leave any marks.

-And if your guinea pig is regularly biting you, it might be a sign that they are afraid of you.
+And if your guinea pig bites you regularly, it might be a sign that they are afraid of you.

-So, here are some more tips that will help you to build some fantastic relationships with your poor little pig:
+So, here are more tips that will help you to build some fantastic relationships with your little guinea pigs:

-- You must wash your hands before you interact with them
+- You must wash your hands before and after you interact with them

 - You have to build trust with your guinea pig by becoming familiar with them